Skinde/Poesia/README.md

 # Poesia
-Poesia is a work in progress library that makes using the Pygame library easier by removing tedious functions and adding new objects.
+Poesia is a work-in-progress library that makes using the Pygame library easier by adding new features.

-To use it you must define the behavior of the game before starting the main loop.
+#Usage

-simply import poesia into your main project file.
+Import poesia into your project folder.

-You can see an example game in the main.py file.
+You can see an example game in the example_game.py file.

 # Requirements
 - Python 3.9.2
 - Pygame (pip install pygame)
 - Pillow (pip install Pillow)